Lumi-supercomputer/LUMI-training-materials/docs/2day-next/08-Binding.md

     the next one to core 1, etc. A 1-bit indicates that the corresponding virtual core can be used while a 0-bit indicates that it cannot be used.

     Consider the mask `1111000001011010`.
-For readability, we split it up in groups of 4 from right to left:
+For readability, we split it up in groups of 4 from right to left (and read vertically for the core numbers):

     <table style="border-collapse: collapse; border: none;">
       <tbody style="border: none;">